 James talked about habits being the compound interest of self-improvement.
-The drip drip drip approach to building a habit through consistent daily practice can snowball over time and yield astounding results.
+The drip, drip, drip approach to building a habit through consistent daily practice can snowball over time and yield astounding results.

-So if you want to spend less time watching television, then don’t have all your lounges and chairs facing the TV.
+So if you want to watch less television, then don’t have all your lounges and chairs facing the TV.
 Better still don’t have a TV at all.